ETS-Android3/CalculatorFiz/README.md

 # Calculator Fiz

-Calculator is a simple 4 function calculator, with a panel that has more advanced functions when you need them.
-It includes history, real time graphing, base conversion, and more.
-It also comes with a lockscreen widget, a floating calculator, and a wear app so you can use whichever is most convenient.
+Calculator is a simple calculator, with a panel that has more functions when you need them.
+Floating calculator, and clothes app so you can use whichever is most comfortable.

 The goal is a simple and uncluttered calculator.

-Because Calculator is a full replacement for your stock calculator, we recommend you disable the one that came with your phone.
-If you long press your original calculator.

 And can install applications in APK files (Android Smartphones only): https://github.com/hafizelfiawedoputra/CalculatorFiz/blob/main/app/release/app-release.apk